rougeth/Web-4D-QSAR/README.md

 - To access the virtualenv you just created: `$ workon qsar` Note that you will see the name of the environment in the PS1 variable: `(env_name) $`

-- Install the required Python packages (you need to have the env activated):
+- Install the required Python packages (you need to have the env activated and be at requirements folder):

 	`$ pip install -r requirements.txt`